jmyers7/book/_sources/chapters/08-more-prob.md

 with support $\bbr^d$.
 The _standard ($d$-dimensional) multivariate normal distribution_ corresponds to the case that $\bmu^\intercal = \boldsymbol{0}$ and $\bSigma = \mathbf{I}$, where $\boldsymbol{0}$ is the $d$-dimensional zero vector and $\mathbf{I}$ is the $d\times d$ identity matrix.
 ```

 One characterization of the class of positive definite matrices is that it consists of all symmetric matrices whose eigenvalues are real and positive.
 Since the determinant of a square matrix is the product of its eigenvalues, it follows that the determinant of $\bSigma$ in {eq}`multivar-norm-eqn` is positive.
-This shows that the square root $\det(2\pi \bSigma)^{1/2}$ is defined and the inverse $\bSigma^{-1}$ exists.
+This shows that the square root $\det(2\pi \bSigma)^{1/2}$ is defined and that the inverse $\bSigma^{-1}$ exists.

 To help understand the shape of the density (hyper)surfaces created by {eq}`multivar-norm-eqn`, it helps to ignore the normalizing constant and write